samfoo/samfoo.github.io/source/resume.md

 Sydney-based start-us.
 Both startups raised large seed rounds, and succesfully exited.

-* Co-developed [LevelUp](http://levelup.thoughtworks.com) &mdash; a teaching program for university students interested in technology.
+* Co-created [LevelUp](http://levelup.thoughtworks.com) &mdash; a teaching program for university students interested in technology.
 It now runs in four different countries and has had thousands of students.

-* Worked off-shorere with a team delivering an online dating app for a large UK newspaper in scala and python.
+* Worked off-shore with a team delivering an online dating app for a large UK newspaper in scala and python.
 Focused on a more sophisticated matching algorithm and search mechanism.